kkrt-labs/kakarot/docs/general/accounts.md

-Although our backend makes no distinction between EOA and CA, the validation logic will reject any transaction that originates from a contract that has EVM code.
+Although our backend makes no distinction between EOA and CA, the validation logic will reject any transaction that originates from a contract that has EVM code, as per the EVM specification.
 In the (extremely unlikely) event that a user sends a transaction from a contract account after mining the private key corresponding to an EOA, the transaction will be rejected.

 ## Account storage